 Backers usually request pledge refunds before they’ve received their reward.
 On Indiegogo, backers get charged right when they pledge and they can be refunded while a campaign is still live.
 However, contributions to Indiegogo pledges can not be refunded once the campaign has ended, if funds have already been transferred to the campaign owner, or if the perk has been fulfilled.

-If a campaign has ended and a backer wants a refund, Indiegogo asks backers to contact the project creator directly, but warns that the project creator and backer need to determine and agree on a method for receiving funds that works for both parties.
+If a campaign has ended and a backer wants a refund, Indiegogo asks backers to contact the creator directly, but warns that the creator and backer need to determine and agree on a method for receiving funds that works for both parties.
 This might include avenues like PayPal, Venmo, check, or direct debit.

 On Kickstarter, backers don’t get charged until the end of the campaign, so they can back out at any time before the campaign ends.
 Creators can give refunds after the campaign ends through Kickstarter, as long as the project was created after February 2015, when the platform switched to Stripe as its payment processor.
-Project creators can log into their Backer Report, search for the backer, and choose to ‘Issue a Refund’, which will then appear in the backer’s credit card statement.
+Creators can log into their Backer Report, search for the backer, and choose to ‘Issue a Refund’, which will then appear in the backer’s credit card statement.

 “If someone is claiming financial hardship, I would refund it anyway.
 What I have done in the past (in some cases) is explain that you lose about 10% in KS and transaction fees and deduct that from the refund.
 People have been OK with this,” he writes.